—————AM Portables Mega Shootout – 2017 Update—————

 It is also more difficult to judge sensitivity at night when AM signals tend to be stronger.
 At night other factors may be just as important, such as;

 How well a radio handles both strong and weak signals is referred to as RF Dynamic range…a radio with a wide dynamic range will be very sensitive to weak signals yet still resist overload on strong ones.
 Since it is more costly to design a radio with a good dynamic range, many portables are skewed one way or the other; that is, they may be sensitive to weak signals yet overload easily, or they may resist overload well but not be so good at hearing weak signals.
 The best designs will do both…generally they are the older analog designs, using a Tuned RF Stage which is an additional gain stage at the RF input.
-Vintage radios such as the Panasonic RF-2200 and the GE SR I and SR II are notable examples of extremely sensitive radios that can also handle strong signls with aplomb…the GE SRII is a good bet to find in good condition and at a good price on eBay.
+Vintage radios such as the Panasonic RF-2200 and the GE SR I and SR II are notable examples of extremely sensitive radios that can also handle strong signls with aplomb…the GE SR (aka the SR I) and SRII are good bets to find in good condition and at a reasonable price on eBay.

 (Far Left) Mostly vintage AM-only portables from the 50’s & 60’s.